raul23/equifax-data-breach/README.rst

   The defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.

-And here is the definiton of the word "allegation" (emphasis mine):
+And here is the definiton for the word "allegation" (emphasis mine):

   a statement, made **WITHOUT GIVING PROOF**, that someone has done something wrong or illegal [CA]_